 Written by: Shermaine Lim

-It’s the start of Semester 2.
+It’s the start of the semester.
 New year, new semester, new classes and new you, perhaps?
 Hopefully, this semester would be a better and a more productive one.
 In fact, a study has revealed that where you sit in lectures can vastly affect your learning experience in that class and your grade at the end of the semester.

 For those who don’t gravitate towards consistency or preference in choosing a seat in lecture, we’ve rounded up a list of pros and cons for you to consider.